 If banks were unwilling to issue duplicate instruments, there would be huge consequences for losing a cashier's check or a stock certificate.
 Considering that these high-value instruments exist as fragile pieces of paper, the risk of them being lost or destroyed is high.
 Having the ability to get duplicate instruments is an important protection against the unexpected, but without financial reimbursement guaranteed by the bond agreement, most banks wouldn't offer this protection.

 There is no minimum or maximum amount for a Lost Instrument Surety Bond, and the amount is based on the value of the asset.
 To give you an example, if you're trying to replace a $10,000 cashier's check, then you designate on the lost instrument bond form that you need a bond for $10,000.
 If a claim was ever filed against the bond (because someone cashed the original check), then the surety company would pay out exactly $10,000.
-Afterwards, they would collect the same amount from you, the principal in the bond agreement.
+Afterward, they would collect the same amount from you, the principal in the bond agreement.

 Lost Instrument Bonds have a minimum charge of $100, which covers any instrument up to a $5,000 value.
-Above that, each thousand-dollar increase of instrument's value typically results in a $20 premium increase, sometimes less.
-Lost Instrument Bonds for more than $10,000 require underwriting, and occasionally financial information from the principal.
+Above that, each thousand-dollar increase of the instrument's value typically results in a $20 premium increase, sometimes less.
+Lost Instrument Bonds for more than $10,000 require underwriting and occasionally financial information from the principal.
 Underwriting is a process of risk assessment.
 Professionals examine an applicant's lost instrument bond form and investigate his or her financial history to determine how likely they are to pay back the surety company for any claims it compensates.
 That's why larger bonds require a more extensive underwriting process.
 At Viking Bond Service, we make every effort to approve applicants regardless of their financial history.
 Bad credit may translate to a slightly higher lost instrument bond cost.
 Fortunately, it doesn't have to mean being denied a bond and being unable to get a duplicate instrument as a result.

 In order to obtain a Lost Instrument Bond, you must submit a statement explaining: